CharlieJ515/LOL-Matchmaking/README.md

 4. **Remove duplicates and store** in a database table
 5. **Log gaps or failures** for retry queue or fallback logic

-💡 All crawling respects Riot's official rate limits per region and method, ensuring our system remains compliant and non-disruptive to their infrastructure.
+💡 All collecting respects Riot's official rate limits per region and method, ensuring our system remains compliant and non-disruptive to their infrastructure.

 ## 7 · Model Training – Planned Flow